 1. Service Area Environment, Development and Housing - Housing Support 2.
 Proposal No. 17 3.
 Head of Service Tracy John What is the proposal?
-Use the savings proposal wording and more detail if need ded 4.
-Budget Proposal Housing Services - Housing Support: £144,000 Cease the dedicated housing support service from housing options and retain 2 scale 6s to continue with the income/Housing Benefit work that they do.
-There were 11 in the team and this was reduced to 5 including the manager at the end of September.
-We are now proposing to reduce the 5 to 2 front line workers realigned to credit control to focus on income collection.
-Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified related to the following characteristics: Disability 5.
-Summary of impacts The housing options service makes a budget provision for (and provides) an early service to vulnerable people placed into emergency accommodation to enable the accommodation and access essential services.
-By ending this provision, there may people's health and wellbeing and increasing social isolation. em to manage the There is also an increased risk of delays in identifying changes to the health and households in emergency accommodation who fail to seek help through existing which could result in increased demand for support (and the requirement for more provision) from other agencies/departments. support and health services,
+Use the savings proposal wording and more detail if needed 4.
+Budget Proposal Al Cease the dedicated housing support service from housing options and retain 2 scale 6s to continue with income/Housing Benefit work that they do.
+There were 11 in the team and this was reduced to 5 including manager at the end of September.
+We are now proposing to reduce the 5 to 2 front line workers realigned credit control to focus on income collection.
+Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts Disproportionate impacts identified related to the following characteristics: Disability The housing options service makes a budget provision for (and provides) an early intervention housing support service to vulnerable people placed into emergency accommodation to enable them to manage the accommodation and access essential services.
+By ending this provision, there may be an impact on vulnerable people's health and wellbeing and increasing social isolation.
+There is also an increased risk of delays in identifying changes to the health and well-being of vulnerable households in emergency accommodation who fail to seek help through existing support and health services, which could result in increased demand for support (and the requirement for more complex/longer term support provision) from other agencies/departments.

 6. Assess level of impact (1= low/minimal 5 = high/significant) 4 - Impacts on very vulnerable people: the removal of the housing options housing support service for vulnerable people in emergency accommodation who have complex needs usually involving drug and alcohol addictions could result in delayed intervention and support, impacting on their health and well-being and resulting in a higher demand for reactive and emergency intervention services.
 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
 7. Key actions to reduce negative impacts Refer to Access team and other teams in Adult Social Care for vulnerable adults.
 Refer to Children's services/Health Visitors where there are young children.
 Regular inspections of emergency accommodation to identify where people are failing to manage and refer to various other depts. for support or crisis intervention.
 Procedures will need to be amended to notify adult and children's services where there is a known support need and to raise alerts at placement stage where it is identified that there is a support need at the placement stage.
 Full EIA will be completed if this proposal proceeds 8.
 Full EIA?
 Immediately following decision at budget council, if proposal accepted.
 How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 9. Monitoring and Evaluation We will monitor if there is an increase in the number of people who cannot manage in emergency accommodation and require crisis intervention.
-10. Cumulative Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
-Please explain these impacts. impacts None
+10. Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
+Please explain these impacts.
+None